-Many campaigns benefit from using a variety of touch points.
-Don’t be afraid to use a couple vehicles in the same campaign.
+Many campaigns benefit from using a variety of touchpoints.
+Don’t be afraid to use a couple of vehicles in the same campaign.
 For example, a postcard early, a high-quality piece to deliver a personalized and highly relevant message and a versioned follow-up letter.
 A robust print/mail provider can help you develop and manage a more complex campaign for better results.

 2. Integrate Online Options Into Your Campaign for Real Lift

 Modern martech has grown from the standard answer of QR codes or pURLs.
 Try something new to achieve 3-5% lift with your print!